 Standing Seam Metal Roofs are a lot more thermally responsive, having no issues expanding and contracting with a temperature change.
 Like we mentioned before, fastening is achieved through a 1-inch bend that allows for interlocking.
 This fastening allows the standing seam metal roofing to move, expand, and contract while the clips stay fastened.
 The panel glides back and forth and there are no breaking tights seals or potential leaks.

 This is why we recommend using standing seam metal roofs in overheated areas such as living spaces since these roofs can handle vast temperature changes without any issues!

-With this in mind, we recommend customers avoiding using screw-down panels on any living or heated spaces, It eventually will cost them loads more to maintain and will increase the chances of leaks.
+With this in mind, we recommend customers using standing seam panels on their homes.
+Screw-down roofs can lead to some maintenance in the future and will increase the chances of leaks.

 Cost is always a factor that needs consideration when installing a new roof.
 With any roofing system, you will want to consider both upfront costs such as initial installation costs as well as maintenance and repair costs.

 Standing Seam Metal Roofs will cost twice as much if not more than a screw-down panel roof.
 Standing seam metal roofs require a thicker gauge of metal as well as a specialized craftsman for proper installation.
 Both material and labor costs are on the steeper side.